timoweave/toy_problems/README.md

 jasmine, karma, and phantom.
 The regression result is also available to view on browser (thanks to `mochawesome` npm package)

+Here is a list of toy problems completed

 1. nim game
 1. contains duplicates
 1. add link number